alvindimas05/Fluyer/README.md

 ### macOS

+> [!IMPORTANT]
-> 🔐 **IMPORTANT:** The app is **not notarized** due to Apple Developer fees. macOS will warn that Fluyer “cannot be verified.”
+> 🔐 The app is **not notarized** due to Apple Developer fees. macOS will warn that Fluyer “cannot be verified.”
 This is expected and harmless.

 #### macOS 14 (Sonoma) and below:
 1. Right-click `Fluyer.app`